bhagyashreeAcharya/SQL-Database-Testing-Project/README.md

 ---

+## How Database Testing Fits in Application Flow

+In real-world applications, data flows through multiple layers:

+Client (UI / Frontend) → API Server → Database

+Example testing scenario:

+1. User performs an action (e.g., places an order) through UI or API
+2. API processes the request and stores data in the database
+3. QA engineer validates database records using SQL queries
+4. Tester verifies data integrity, relationships, and business logic

+This project simulates this backend validation process using SQL queries.

+---

 ## Execution Evidence

 Execution screenshots demonstrating schema creation, test data insertion, and validation query results are available in the `screenshots/` folder.